AishaWP/Final-Project-J124/README.md

   * Previous Mayor Sam Abed, @MayorSamAbed, Served as mayor or council member in Escondido for 16 years, can contextualize the budgetary decisions from 2011- 2018
   *  Current Councilmember Consuelo Martinez, cmartinez@escondido.org, 760-839-4638, Can also help contextualize the budgetary decisions in the later half of the past decade.
   *   Previous City councilmember Olga Diaz, odiaz@escondido.org; Current City Councilmember Mike Morasco, mmorasco@escondido.org, 760-839-4638
 * **2 Additional Sources**: [The Coast News](https://thecoastnews.com/escondido-police-city-officials-say-they-are-working-on-reform/), [KPBS](https://www.kpbs.org/news/border-immigration/2010/11/02/escondido-police-checkpoints-controversy) These sources would help contextualize the Escondido Police Department's hisotry of policing.
-I would reach out to the journalsits who wrote these pieces to see what more in depth information they could provide.
+I would reach out to the journalists who wrote these pieces to see what more in depth information they could provide.
 * **Data Visualization**: [Data Visualization Police Department Funds 2011-2021](https://www.datawrapper.de/_/O93W0/)

 ![Screen Shot 2022-08-07 at 11 14 16 PM](https://user-images.githubusercontent.com/109619683/183351454-a1cebd2e-ace1-46fa-8933-f29f465d7ee9.png)